ZackPashkin/emoji-game-flask/README.md

 # emoji-game-flask
-simple game on flask . guess emoji. deployed on google colab with flask ngrok
+simple game in python . guess emoji. deployed on google colab with flask ngrok